needle-mirror/com.unity.cloud.identity/Documentation~/basic-concepts.md

 It has no required pre-condition.

-### Pre-authenticated flow
+### Service Account flow

-This non-interactive flow is for workflows where authentication takes place before launching the application: for example, when an application is hosted on a web page that already requires authentication.
+This non-interactive flow is supported by the `ServiceAccountAuthenticator` class and either uses the service account credentials with basic authentication to directly reach the Unity Cloud services or exchanges those credentials for an expiring token to use with bearer authentication.

-This flow is supported by the `BrowserAuthenticatedAccessTokenProvider` class and retrieves an access token value from the local storage of the running browser.
+The name of the expected environment variable that holds service account credentials is `UNITY_SERVICE_ACCOUNT_CREDENTIALS`.
+The format of the provided string value is `username`:`password` using the `:` character as a separator between the service account username and password.

-This class pre-conditions are the combined detection of an hosted execution context, and the detection of an expected key name and non-null value in the local storage of the running browser.
+The `ServiceAccountAuthenticator` class meets the required pre-conditions when service account credentials are injected in the running process using environment variables.